nilearn/nilearn/CONTRIBUTING.rst

 3. install the forked version of `nilearn`::

-      pip install -e '.[dev]'

-This installs your local version of Nilearn, along with all dependencies necessary for developers (hence the ``[dev]`` tag).
-For more information about the dependency installation options, see ``pyproject.toml``.
-The installed version will also reflect any changes you make to your code.

 .. hint::

       When you install nilearn, it will use the version stored in the version control system